 - You feel stifled; it feels as though there is a stranglehold coming against you

-- You are being held back, or pushed back in some way
+- Perhaps, you are being held back or pushed back in some way

 - You are on the ground (feeling disabled) and you don’t know how you are going to get up

-- You are tempted to feel as though you are a victim
+- It is tempting to feel as though you are a victim

 - You are feeling knocked around or beaten up